microsoft/RTVS/README.md

 ### Builds and PR's

-If you'd like to build RTVS yourself and send a PR (highly appreciated!):
+If you'd like to build RTVS yourself and send a PR (highly appreciated!)

 * [Build instructions](https://github.com/Microsoft/RTVS/blob/master/Build.md)